openshift-cloud-functions/Documentation/knative-OCP.md

 | ------------- |:-------------:|
 | OpenShift      | 3.11		|

-> **IMPORTANT:** Docker and Kubernetes are also required to install and use Knative on an OpenShift cluster, however these components are outside the scope of this documentation.

-## Installing Knative on an OpenShift cluster using the script provided (recommended)
+## Installing Knative on an OpenShift cluster using the script provided

 1. Login to the cluster using your admin credentials.